theleanbow/RPS/README.md

 # RPS

+Basic rock, paper, scissor game to be played on browser
-Basic rock, paper, scissor game to be played in JS console on browser
+Previously: Basic rock, paper, scissor game to be played in JS console on browser